 Schizophrenia is a chronic, severe brain disorder that is extremely disabling and affects about one percent of Americans.
 Men and women with this disorder may hear voices that others do not, they may believe that others can read the minds of others, or they may think that people are plotting to kill them.
 Additionally, those with schizophrenia may not make sense when they talk, can sit for hours without moving, and at other times may seem completely normal until they share with others what they are really thinking.
 Although there is currently no cure for schizophrenia, there are many treatments that have been shown to be effective.
 Many individuals are able to improve enough to be able to lead independent, happy lives.

-Ohio Hospital for Psychiatry provides a continuum of care for adults and senior adults who are struggling with a number of different mental health problems.
+Ohio Hospital for Psychiatry, a leading hospital for schizophrenia in Columbus, provides a continuum of care for adults and senior adults who are struggling with a number of different mental health problems.
 We understand how devastating it can be to receive a diagnosis of schizophrenia and we know how terrifying the symptoms you are experiencing can be.
-Recovery from schizophrenia is a lifelong process and the compassionate staff at Ohio Hospital are ready to help you start that journey.
+Recovery from schizophrenia is a lifelong process and the compassionate staff at our treatment center are ready to help you start that journey.

 Family members of a schizophrenic are also affected by the disorder.
 Those with schizophrenia can have difficulty holding down a job or caring for themselves and often rely on loved ones for help.
 As a family member, you can be extremely helpful to your loved one by helping them find the right treatment, cope with symptoms, and support them throughout the whole process.
 In order to successfully deal with schizophrenia and help your loved one, here are some things to keep in mind: